Financial-Times/n-auto-logger/README.md

 // auto log operation and action together const operationFunction = async (meta, req, res) => {
   try {
-    // import the APIService enhanced by autoLogActions
+    // import the APIService enhanced by logAction
     // `operationFunction.name` would be recorded in `meta` and passed down here const data = await APIService.methodA(params, meta);
     // do something with data